Siudya/PYNQ-Classification/README.md

 The project demo accepts pre-trained CNN models in either Caffe or Theano syntax, hence the step 1 and 2 introduces how to install Caffe and Theano (with Lasagne) on PYNQ.
 Step 3 explains how to download and run the demos for LeNet and CIFAR-10 (Caffe "quick" version) models.

+For a quick overview on the project please watch [my video tutorial](https://youtu.be/DoA8hKBltV4).

 ###  Vivado Project Setup - How to implement more CNN models?

 Please go to hw/README.md for guide on regenerating the Vivado and Vivado HLS projects.